AlmasB/FXGL/README.md

 with JavaFX directly.
 If you have a use case that FXGL doesn't cover, drop me an email stating the use case and what you have already tried.

 # Directory Structure for FXGL Applications
-This somewhat matches the Eclipse structure but should work with other IDEs (TODO: needs verification).
+This matches the Eclipse/NetBeans structure but should work with other IDEs.
 This allows easy packaging and deployment, as all assets packaged into jar will continue loading with exactly the same code.